Last updated 29 January 2022

 Following parliamentary approval, new Highway Code standards will take effect in 2022, providing more protection to cyclists, walkers, and horseback riders.
 The new guidance is a welcome result of years of work by action groups all around the United Kingdom and the Department of Transport.

-The new rules, which will take effect on January 29, 2022, pending parliamentary approval, will comprise eight new rules and 50 changes to existing ones.
+The new rules, which came into force on January 29, 2022 comprise of eight new rules and 50 changes to existing ones.
 One of the key improvements established a new road use hierarchy.

 What are the new rule changes?

 A new focus has been placed on a road hierarchy, which is intended to provide greater protection and clarity over who has the right of way at intersections for vulnerable road users.
 Those that can pose the greatest danger to vulnerable road users have more responsibility.

 Large goods and passenger vehicles, vans and minibuses, cars and taxis, and motorcycles will have a greater responsibility to look out for vulnerable road users, such as:

 - Pedestrians, in particular children, older adults, and disabled people

 Likewise, cyclists and horseback riders also have a responsibility to keep pedestrians safe.